Rain Jordan, CBCC-KA, CPDT-KA, KPA CTP. Certified Behavior Modification & Training.

 To arrange an appointment, please proceed as follows:

-1. Fill out the initial form here: EC Intake Form .
+1. Complete the initial form here: EC Intake Form .
 Once we've reviewed this form and confirm we can meet with you, we'll send you our client agreement.

 2. After we receive your completed forms, we will confirm with you the type of consult you need, then email you a PayPal invoice.
 Booking is done upon receipt of payment.
 (You do not need a PayPal account to pay via PayPal, and PayPal accepts most major credit cards.)